doctorfree/MMM-MacAddressScan/README.md

 network based on their MAC address.
 It can also look up devices by IP addresses or hostnames.

-This module is an enhanced clone of the excellent MMM-NetworkScanner module by Ian Perrin (http://ianperrin.com).
+This module is an enhanced fork of the excellent MMM-NetworkScanner module by Ian Perrin (http://ianperrin.com).

 ## Table of contents